-Per Wisconsin Statute 154 (exit DHS), Medic Alert® is the only State of Wisconsin authorized vendor for a permanent type metal bracelet.
-The metal bracelet (from MedicAlert®) displays the internationally recognized symbol Staff of Aesculapius on the front and the words Wisconsin-Do-Not-Resuscitate-EMS and the qualified patients first and last names engraved on the back.
+Per Wisconsin Statute ch.
+154, Medic Alert® is the only State of Wisconsin authorized vendor for a permanent-type metal bracelet.
+The metal bracelet (from MedicAlert®) displays the internationally recognized symbol Staff of Aesculapius on the front and the words Wisconsin-Do-Not-Resuscitate-EMS and the qualified patient's first and last names engraved on the back.
 There is room on the back of the bracelet to add other health concerns and Medic Alerts® 24-hour emergency phone number.

-The metal DNR bracelet is purchased, for a cost, through Medic Alert® (PDF, 2 MB) and there is also an initial membership fee which is waived after the first year of membership.
+The metal DNR bracelet is purchased, for a cost, through Medic Alert® (PDF, 2 MB).
 Any person who chooses to have a metal bracelet but is not able to afford the fees can apply for a sponsored membership and metal DNR bracelet.
 Please review the Medic Alert Sponsorship Program (PDF, 14 KB) for more information.
-For additional information on cost and fee information for a metal bracelet, please see the MedicAlert© website at http://www.medicalert.org (exit DHS).
+For additional information on cost and fee information for a metal bracelet, please see the MedicAlert© website at http://www.medicalert.org.

 - Open the Publication Request Form F-80025A (Word, 158 KB).